marshki/pyWype/README.md

 - [ ] Argument parsing for CLI action
 - [ ] OS X compatibility?
 Can we ammend this to run in both Linux and OS X?
 * Added OS X version with comments
-- [ ] More stuff I can't think of ATM